soletian11/strokedetect/README.md

       7.train.py: Used for testing for one  recod without need of docker.
       8.Test_record_1031:Hold single patient info using container service

-How to test and predict recod using docker container:
+How to test and predict record using docker container:
       1.Create Mid Team Project Folder.